 Teach kids healthy ways while they are young

-It is our intention to teach her the importance of clean, organic, nutrient dense foods.
+It is our intention to teach her the importance of clean, organic, nutrient-dense foods.
 Essentially in a word, REAL food.
-At only three years old, she understands where her food comes from whether it be from an animal, tree, bush or out of the ground directly.
+At only three years old, she understands where her food comes from whether it be from an animal, tree, bush, or out of the ground directly.
 She seems to have a basic understanding of mortality.
 She understands young and old.
-She is familiar with the cycle of life as far as things are newly created and then decay, rot or decompose.
-Paying outdoors, finding insects, watching food spoil and having a compost pile has taught her these basic concepts.
-She does not have qualms about eating animal products, there is no innate judgement or condemnation toward the idea.
-She wholeheartedly celebrates offal, dairy products and eggs knowing they will help her “grow so big as the roof” and “one day be big”.
+She is familiar with the cycle of life as far as things are newly created and then decays, rot or decompose.
+Paying outdoors, finding insects, watching food spoil, and having a compost pile have taught her these basic concepts.
+She does not have qualms about eating animal products, there is no innate judgment or condemnation toward the idea.
+She wholeheartedly celebrates offal, dairy products, and eggs knowing they will help her “grow so big as the roof” and “one day be big”.
 She shops with us in the local stores and at the meat market.
 She has touched more animal parts than most adult Americans.

 We often talk about respecting and appreciating our food and treat it as nutrition not entertainment.
 We discuss the importance of stewardship over our environment and all living things around us.
 Her life is intertwined with ours as we explore the health possibilities of certain dietary changes and challenge modern cultural norms of eating.
 We are learning and experiencing together as a family.

-Our daughter has a solid foundation of health foods in her diet, that she genuinely enjoys.
+Our daughter has a solid foundation of healthy foods in her diet, that she genuinely enjoys.
 I have found four different techniques to employ when I want to sneak in extra nutrition into her foods.

 Allow your child to help make their food